austinkettner/austinkettner.com/src/documents/posts/austinkettner-website-v2.html.md

 I can thankfully report that I have accomplished all of my goals for the v2.0 implementation.
 Structurally this is built using Bootstrap 3 RC1, versus the previous usage of [Frameless Grid](http://framelessgrid.com/).
 I also took this time to redesign the site almost entirely.
 Vastly improving the layout of the 'blog' section, and combining the Home + Work pages into a single introductory experience showcasing my work.
 Finally, thanks to the framework provided by Bootstrap I was able to drastically reduce the amount of CSS needed (custom-wise, obviously Bootstrap 3 is a massive CSS asset on its own).

 ### Whats left…
 As I mentioned I still need to import all of the content (i.e. work examples, and 'about me' content), however, outside of that, there are just optimizations left for my v2.0 website.
-Come v3.0 though we will be looking at some fancy additions for sure.
+Come v3.0 though I will be looking at some fancy additions for sure.